 How is the conduct of elected members regulated?

-The Department for Communities and Local Government publication ‘Openness and transparency on personal interests: a guide for councillors gives practical information about members’ personal interests and the arrangements regarding councillors’ behaviour introduced by the Localism Act 2011.
+The Ministry of Housing Communities and Local Government publication ‘Openness and transparency on personal interests: a guide for councillors gives practical information about members’ personal interests and the arrangements regarding Councillors’ behaviour introduced by the Localism Act 2011.

-Section 25 of the Localism Act 2011 confirms this position by providing that a decision will still be lawful notwithstanding an allegation of bias or predetermination “just because” a councillor has done something that would indicate what view they may take in relation to a matter relevant to a decision.
+Section 25 of the Localism Act 2011 confirms this position by providing that a decision will still be lawful notwithstanding an allegation of bias or predetermination “just because” a Councillor has done something that would indicate what view they may take in relation to a matter relevant to a decision.
 However, if a member has done something more than indicate a view on a decision, this may be unlawful bias or predetermination.
-If a member has made up their mind up on a decision before considering or hearing all the relevant evidence this is known as predetermination and is not allowed and could make the decision unlawful.
-If it is unlawful, it could be quashed by a local resident, etc applying to the High Court for what is known as "judicial review".
+If a Member has made up their mind up on a decision before considering or hearing all the relevant evidence this is known as predetermination, and is not allowed and could make the decision unlawful.
+If it is unlawful, in exceptional cases they can be quashed by local residents, applying to the High Court for what is known as "judicial review".

-Bias can also arise from a member’s relationships or interests, as well as their state of mind.
+Bias can also arise from a Member’s relationships or interests, as well as their state of mind.
 The legal test is: “whether the fair-minded and informed observer, having considered the facts, would conclude that there was a real possibility that the councillor was biased’.
 Normally, at the start of a Planning Committee meeting, the Chair may ask for any declarations of interests and at this stage the Committee Members have the chance to explain if there may be any conflict or choose to abstain from the vote.
 Often there are officers from the Council’s Legal Team present at Committee to ensure the decision is taken in a lawful manner.

 How must elected Councillors consider planning applications?

-The small number of Local authority Councillors who sit on the Planning Committee must represent the interests of the whole community and must maintain an open mind when considering planning applications.
-Where councillors take decisions on planning applications they must do so in accordance with the development plan unless material considerations indicate otherwise.
+The small number of Local authority Councillors who sit on the Planning Committee must represent the interests of the whole community and maintain an open mind when considering planning applications.
+Where Councillors take decisions on planning applications they must do so in accordance with the Development Plan unless material considerations indicate otherwise.
 Local opposition or support for a proposal is not in itself a ground for refusing or granting planning permission.
 Councillors can choose to determine the application in accordance with an officer’s recommendation, or they can add additional conditions to a grant of permission.
 Alternatively they can choose to go against an officer’s recommendation, whether that is to grant or refuse permission.
 If permission is to be refused this must be for material planning reasons.